Sundance: 'Summering' Celebrates Girlhood and Friendship

 The Souvenir: Part II, which is now playing in select theaters, answers that question.

 Director Joanna Hogg continues with the semi-autobiographical story of Julie (Honor Swinton Byrne).
-Her devastating relationship to Anthony (Tom Burke) has ended.
-Nervously, she must figure out how to move forward in the aftermath of those recent tragic events.
-Independently, and alone.
+Her devastating relationship with Anthony (Tom Burke) has ended.
+Nervously, she must figure out how to move forward in the aftermath of those recent tragic events—independently and alone.

 The Souvenir focused mainly on Julie and Anthony's turbulent relationship, ending by only briefly showing Julie entering film school.
 The Souvenir: Part II sees Julie towards the end of school and embarking on making her thesis film.
-The story that Julie, the student filmmaker, decides to make, is the story of a young woman in a turbulent relationship.
+The story that Julie, the student filmmaker, decides to make is that of a young woman in a turbulent relationship.

 Joanna Hogg's cinematic catharsis